-Benito has performed his songs, poems, stories and spoken word in London, Paris, Berlin, Edinburgh, Sydney, Melbourne, Rome, Adelaide, Perth, Ubud (Indonesia), New Orleans and New York.
+Benito has performed his songs, poems, stories and spoken word in London, Paris, Berlin, Edinburgh, Sydney, Melbourne, Rome, Adelaide, Perth, Ubud (Indonesia), New Orleans, Dublin, Cork and New York.

 As well as writing radio serials and plays for 2SER and 2FBI he has had two plays broadcast live from The Sydney Opera House.
 He has also performed on ABC 702 & Radio National, 3RRR (Melbourne) and Resonance FM (UK) amongst others.

 In 2005 Independence Jones Guerrilla Press published Benito’s free-verse novel “Her, Leaving, As the Acid Hits” to positive reviews.

 His debut stage play "Breakfast At Krishna's" filled houses at Tap, Sydney in 2000.
 Benito’s 2010 production “The Chronic Ills of Robert Zimmerman, AKA Bob Dylan (A Lie)” was a hit of Adelaide Fringe before several sold-out seasons in Sydney and a litany of glowing reviews, resulting in the show being awarded Best of Independent Theatre 2010.
 It has since toured regionally and been adapted in a verse-novel available through Amazon.